 • Avoid remote beaches and hiking trails.
 Do a bit of research beforehand.
 Some areas are known to be unsafe, so don't go there.
 Ask your hotel or tour operator which areas are best to avoid.

-• Some areas like the Waterfront are very safe, even after dark.
+• Some areas like the Waterfront in Cape Town are very safe, even after dark.
 But generally, it is safer to take a cab after dark than walking somewhere.
 In South Africa, we don't stand on the sidewalk hoping to flag down a passing cab like one does in NYC or London.
-Phone and book a cab while you are still in the restaurant, or book an uber.
+Phone and book a cab while you are still in the restaurant, or book an Uber.

 In game reserves